bigeasy/cadence/diary.md

 need to catch, and we can't make that any easier.

-Maybe there are times when you do want the error first, so that you don't have to write a separate function, becuase it's not all that exceptional after all?
+Maybe there are times when you do want the error first, so that you don't have to write a separate function, because it's not all that exceptional after all?

 ```javascript
 cadence(function (step, files) {